federic000/xdipisec/README.md

       - /usr/src/:/usr/src
       - /sys/kernel/:/sys/kernel

-There are no startup scripts (**LB1** has no IP configuration to deal with) to compile and run eBPF/XDP code it requires access to standard Linux kernel libraries, headers and modules on the host.
+There are no startup scripts (**LB1** has no IP configuration to deal with), but to compile and run eBPF/XDP code it requires access to standard Linux kernel libraries, headers and modules on the host.
+Therefore, the *binds* section provides for this.
 Access to `/sys/kernel/debug/tracing/...` files is not mandatory but necessary for troubleshooting purposes.

 The underlying host runs the same Debian 11 "bullseye" distribution.
 Kernel sources, headers and modules are required.